syntaxsurge/creator-bank/docs/youtube-demo-script.md

 1. **Status overview**
    - Point to the health banner at the top.
-   - Narrate how it pings both Mezo Testnet/Mainnet RPCs plus the Pyth BTC→USD and MUSD→USD feeds, flagging staleness.
+   - Explain how it pings both Mezo Testnet/Mainnet RPCs plus the Pyth BTC→USD and MUSD→USD feeds, flagging staleness.
    - **Voice-over:** “Up top, a live status panel watches Mezo testnet and mainnet RPCs, plus Pyth price feeds for BTC and MUSD.
 If anything lags, this banner calls it out before creators feel the pain.”
 2. **SatsPay Links tab**
    - Create a new handle (`creatorbankdemo`) with title/description.